 Overall, the market is shifting from a seller’s market toward a more balanced or buyer-friendly environment, with sellers offering more concessions.

-Inventory has expanded, with active listings increasing about 13.6% year-over-year, giving buyers a little more room to negotiate.
+Inventory has dipped, with active listings decreasing about 9.59% year-over-year, giving buyers a little less room to negotiate.

 With the knowledge that mortgage refinance is relatively safe, both legally and biologically, prospective borrowers must examine their individual circumstances as to whether replacing the current mortgage is a wise decision.
 Certain financial and legal issues are worthy of consideration.